elizyanik/2024-spring-final-project/README.md

 ## Introduction

 The final project for the semester will simulate use of data management and visualization techniques we have covered so far in a professional setting.
 The goal of the project is to choose a dataset, extract original insights from it which pertain to a meaningful problem, visualize the results, and produce a professional report in a Jupyter notebook.
 You are required to select a dataset which pertains to a *problem* of interest to you.
-A problem is an unsolved issue which causes a pain in a person, society, or organization.
+A problem is an unsolved issue which causes a pain in a being, organization, or society.

 You are not required to solve the unsolved problem that you select, but you are required to extract insights from the problem which are completely original.
-When deciding what insights you want to extract, ask yourself, would someone what to work with me on this problem in a professional setting if they saw the insights I extracted, or would they assume that anyone (or any AI tool) could have easily extracted the same insights?
+When deciding what insights you want to extract, ask yourself, would someone want to work with me on this problem in a professional setting if they saw the insights I extracted, or would they assume that anyone else (or any AI tool) could have easily extracted the same insights?

 No starter code will be provided.
-The goal of the project is to, by working only from minimally specified requirements, independently produce an in-depth analysis which extracts and professionally reports on insights gained from a data set about a problem of significance to a field you are interested in.
+The goal of the project is to independently produce an in-depth analysis which extracts and professionally reports on insights gained from a data set about a problem of significance to a field you are interested in.
 Here we specify the project deliverables, requirements, grading criteria, and policies on collaboration with humans and AI tools.

 While you may not choose a problem that you are working on directly in another class, choosing a problem which pertains to your general field, research, academic, or professional interests is highly encouraged.
+If you are not sure what problem to pick, problem choices can be discussed in office hours.

 ## Deliverables

-Three project deliverables are required:
+Three project deliverables shall be provided.

 * **Project Abstract**: Write one paragraph in a README file specifying what problem you are going to be analyzing, where you can get data about that problem, what techniques you think you might be able to apply to it, and what insights you plan to attempt to extract from it.
 The project abstract is due the same day as the project itself, but it is highly recommended to review your topic idea with your instructor first.
 Sending via email or discussing in office hours are both acceptable.
 * **Project Notebook**: This is the main artifact of the final project.
-It should be a professionally written report on your problem and the insights you gained from it.
+It should be a professionally written report on your problem and the insights you gained from it, including any data management techniques you used to extract those insights and visualizations which display them.
 * **Project Modules**: Rather than developing large chunks of code in your Jupyter notebook, you are required to implement complex functions in their own modules and call these modules from your notebook.
 There should be a minimal amount of code in your Jupyter notebook.

-All deliverables are due **11:59 PM** at the end of the exam period, **05/08**.
+All deliverables shall be provided by **11:59 PM** at the end of the exam period, **05/08**.
 Please submit via git but note that no points will be deducted for an improper git submission for this project.
 Git submission mechanics were assessed in the beginning of the semester.
+The goal of this assignment is to assess your ability to extract original insights to tell a data driven story that is entirely your own.

 ## Requirements